OrlaBr/triflake-studios/README.md

  - Log in working correctly, links to forget password and join now also working
  - Checked forgot password links

 *Sign in Page:*
+I was able to sign into the user section as an admin, but I wanted to check if it was working as a customer:
  - Created a new user account : <janedoebooks29> to check the process and access the user section as a customer: <password: JD_20!0?>
  - Checked downloads work and contact form worked
  - Proofreading - all text added to a Google doc for spelling and grammar check.